Kitura/BlueRSA/README.md

 - `CryptorRSA.createSigned(with data: Data) -> SignedData` - This function creates a `SignedData` containing the specified signed `data`.

-Once created or obtained, there is an instance function which can be used to verify the signature contained therein:
+Once created or obtained `PlaintextData` and `SignedData`, there is an instance function which can be used to verify the signature contained therein:

-- `CryptorRSA.verify(with key: PublicKey, signature: SignedData, algorithm: Data.Algorithm) throws -> Bool` - This function is used to verify, using the public `key` and `algorithm`, the `signature`.
+- `verify(with key: PublicKey, signature: SignedData, algorithm: Data.Algorithm) throws -> Bool` - This function is used to verify, using the public `key` and `algorithm`, the `signature`.
 Returns true if the signature is valid, false otherwise.

 - *Verifying*: **Note:** Exception handling omitted for brevity.